Species Introduction

 ✓ Expert Tip

-Introduce new fish gradually to prevent stress and territorial disputes, allowing your guppies to acclimatise.
+Introduce new fish gradually to minimise stress and aggression within the aquarium.

 Q: How do I properly acclimatise Guppy Poecilia Ret to my aquarium?

-To acclimatise your Guppy Poecilia Ret, float the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually introduce aquarium water into the bag—around 1 cup every 5 minutes—over the course of an hour.
-This process helps the fish adjust to the new water chemistry.
-Finally, gently release the guppies into the aquarium, avoiding adding the bag water to your tank, which may contain harmful substances.
+Acclimatising your Guppy Poecilia Ret is crucial to their health.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+Afterward, gradually introduce aquarium water into the bag by adding small amounts every 5-10 minutes for around an hour.
+This process helps them adjust to the water parameters of their new environment.
+Finally, gently net the guppies from the bag and place them in the aquarium, discarding the bag water to prevent introducing any contaminants.

 ✓ Expert Tip